 She flaps, dips, dissolves

-into timber, leaves no trace
+into timber, awakens

-We compose haiku in our heads and read pileated stories in basswood and ash.
+We write verse in our heads and read pileated stories in basswood and ash.
 Eyes up we wander, watch, listen as we slowly climb to our sacred oak, chinkapin mother, to rest under steadfast arms.
 On our backs we melt into root and curve and cradle of earth, flopped here and there in our oakring, bag of almonds passing around.
 Fat shadows appear as hazy sky brightens and we are warm and I am getting dozy in the grateful sun.

 Now distant, once more she calls: kuk-kuk keekeekee….
 Pores of mystery open all around, barely the width of a filament or an eyelash, seeping the syllables of creation.
 In wakeful dreaming our earthen bodies rise and respire, make melody in skin and spore.
 Her lyric chanting leavens the slip and clay of this place and of our bodies.

 The practice of poetic walking and writing on foot.